vagelisIlias/mecom/README.md

 ![](example-images/exampleImage_3.png)

-More images and process will be updated daily
+More images and processes will updated daily